Dankof04/ESP8266-guide/README.md

   **2º**   Put your ESP8266 into flashing mode (Hold the FLASH/BOOT button, then press the RESET button once and release the FLASH/BOOT BUTTON)

-  **3º**   Go to the [Online Flasher](https://sequoiasan.github.io/FlipperZero-WiFi-Scanner_Module), select ESP8266 and flash your board with the Wifi Scanner (Make sure you don't have other site or program trying to use the serial port which your ESP8266 is using)
+  **3º**   Go to the [Online Flasher](https://sequoiasan.github.io/FlipperZero-WiFi-Scanner_Module), select ESP8266 and flash your board with the Wifi Scanner (Make sure you don't have other site or program trying to use the serial port that your ESP8266 is using)

   **4º** Let's do the wiring!!!!